A safer alternative to pmset disablesleep

 A safer wrapper around the same toggle

-LidRun uses the same documented pmset disablesleep toggle, no kernel extension and no private tricks, but always pairs it.
-Turn closed-lid mode on and it sets disablesleep 1; stop or quit and it sets it back to 0.
+LidRun uses the same documented pmset disablesleep toggle — no kernel extension, no private API — but always pairs it.
+Turn Closed-Lid Mode on and it sets disablesleep 1; turn it off, or quit the app, and it sets disablesleep 0 right back.

-If the app is closed unexpectedly while the setting is on, LidRun detects the leftover state and resets disablesleep 0 the next time it launches.
-That reset is on next launch, not the instant something goes wrong, so it is fair to call it a recovery step rather than a live guarantee.
+If the app is closed unexpectedly while the setting is on, LidRun detects the leftover state the next time it launches and resets disablesleep 0 then.
+That reset happens on next launch, not the instant something goes wrong, so it's a recovery step, not a live guarantee — worth being precise about.

 When raw pmset is fine

-If you are comfortable on the command line, run it briefly, and reliably set it back to 0 yourself, pmset disablesleep by hand is perfectly reasonable.
-It is the standard tool for a reason.
+If you're comfortable on the command line, run it for a short, specific window, and reliably set it back to 0 yourself, pmset disablesleep by hand is perfectly reasonable.
+It's the standard tool for a reason, and it costs nothing to try.

-The wrapper earns its place when a run is long, unattended, or overnight, which is exactly when you are most likely to walk away and forget the switch is still on.
+The wrapper earns its place when a run is long, unattended, or overnight — exactly when you're most likely to walk away and forget the switch is still on, or when you'd rather have a battery and thermal floor watching in the background than rely on remembering.

-Either way the safety basics are the same: keep the Mac plugged in and ventilated, leave a low-battery floor on, and never seal a running Mac in a closed bag.
-Software can pair a toggle for you; it cannot move air.
+Either way, the safety basics don't change: keep the Mac plugged in and ventilated, leave a low-battery floor on, and never seal a running Mac in a closed bag.
+Software can pair a toggle for you; it can't move air.

 LidRun keeps your work running with the lid closed, with battery and thermal safety built in.